Rolling Out Pavement Technologies

 Today’s highway users expect a high-quality traveling experience on roads that are safe and well maintained with the least possible delay.
 The Federal Highway Administration (FHWA) plays a leadership role in ensuring that innovative technologies that can improve the safety and performance of the transportation system are deployed and implemented on the Nation’s roadways.

 One way FHWA is leading the way is through the Accelerated Implementation and Deployment of Pavement Technologies (AID-PT) program.
 Congress established the program in 2012 under the Moving Ahead for Progress in the 21st Century Act (MAP-21).
 The purpose is to document, demonstrate, and deploy innovative pavement technologies, including their applications, performance, and benefits.
-In 2015, Congress continued the AID-PT program in the Fixing America’s Surface Transportation (FAST) Act, with funding available through fiscal year 2020.
+In 2015, Congress continued the AID-PT program in the Fixing America’s Surface Transportation (FAST) Act, with funding assistance available through fiscal year 2020.

 Central to the AID-PT program are various technology transfer and outreach efforts that deliver insights, experience, and practices to the transportation community through meaningful and cost-effective strategies, ranging from site reviews, demonstrations, and webinars to guidance documents.
 Transportation agencies have implemented a number of technologies in areas such as concrete overlays, asphalt pavement durability, and sustainability.